Change the MAC address of your Wireless Adapter Windows 10 vs Previous Windows Versions

 I see a lot of instructions on how to do this, but all of them show an "Ethernet Connection".
 I don't have an Ethernet Connection.
 I only see the Local Connection (which is not connected) and the wireless connection that I am connected to.
 Should I change the wireless adapter settings?

 Ethernet is the name of the cable which you would connect your PC to your router.
 This would be the local connection you are seeing.

 Hi!
 My ultimate goal is to clone the wireless MAC address on my TV, using my laptop, in order to get my TV to pick up a WiFi hotspot.

 Just follow the instructions in the VisiHow article on this page.
-Some smart TV's do not allow for the cloning of an IP address no matter what you try.
-This is a security measure they have built in so that the TV can't be remotely hacked.
-Especially those will built in front cameras.
+Some smart TV's do not allow the cloning of an IP address no matter what you try.
+This is a security measure they have built-in so that the TV can't be remotely hacked.
+Especially those with built-in front cameras.

 There is no tab for this, please help?